Skip to main content

 9 minutes

-Yes - buying a condo in Florida in 2026 can be a strong investment, but only if you buy selectively.
-Average condo prices range from $310,000to $420,000 statewide, while some older buildings have dropped by5–12% due to reserve law changes (SB 4-D).
+Yes - buying a condo in Florida in 2026 can present investment opportunities depending on selection and due diligence but only if you buy selectively.
+Average condo prices range from $310,000to $420,000 statewide, while some older buildings have dropped by 5-12% due to reserve law changes (SB 4-D).
 That price reset has opened rare entry points.
-Meanwhile, rental yields in cities like Orlando and Tampa are still averaging 5–8%, and oceanfront condos under $200K are still available in specific coastal pockets.
+Meanwhile, rental yields in cities like Orlando and Tampa are still averaging 5-8%, and oceanfront condos under $200K are still available in specific coastal pockets.

 If you're unsure whether timing matters more than price, this breakdown of when is the best time to buy a house in Florida explains how seasonal inventory shifts create negotiation leverage - especially in correction cycles like this one.